mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

     }

     /**
-     *  Emitted when the driver start to attempt to check out a connection */ interface ConnectionCheckOutStartedEvent {
+     *  Emitted when the driver starts attempting to check out a connection */ interface ConnectionCheckOutStartedEvent {
       /**